ashesbloom/Ai-debt-management-/README.md

 - Share with financial advisors
 - Backup your data

-## 🤝 Contributing

-We welcome contributions to improve the AI Debt Management Coach!
-Here's how you can help:

-### Development Setup
-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ### Areas for Contribution
 - **UI/UX Improvements**: Enhance the user interface and experience